 4 Natural Ways To Deter Slugs From Gobbling Up Your Garden

 Slugs love this easy-to-grow legume.
 Researchers found that when this alternative source of food was planted next to garden beds, slugs favored it over more valuable edibles.
 Resilient and hardy red clover grows in a wide variety of soils.
 While the clover lasts, this method substantially reduces slug damage.
 After it fades, cut it down and incorporate it into the soil as nitrogen-rich organic matter.
-I use this brand from my affiliate partner Amazon.
+I use this brand.

 Water your garden in the morning